Fujifilm GFX 50R vs Panasonic GX85

 |161 x 97 x 66 mm, 775 g||122 x 71 x 44 mm, 426 g|

 The side-by-side display below illustrates the physical size and weight of the Fujifilm GFX 50R and the Panasonic GX85.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GFX 50R – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX85 is considerably smaller (45 percent) than the Fujifilm GFX 50R.
 Moreover, the GX85 is substantially lighter (45 percent) than the GFX 50R.
 It is worth mentioning in this context that the GFX 50R is splash and dust resistant, while the GX85 does not feature any corresponding weather-sealing.